P-Layer-app/download/README.md

 ## Marker Meanings

 1. `Start` — playback start point inside file.
-2. `Intro` — intro end point.
+2. `Intro` — intro end point (the end of musical intro where a voice track will be positioned if attached).
-3. `Fade Out` — exact point where next track should start.
+3. `Fade Out` — exact point where next track should start (if not set, transition follows Crossfade settings).

 ## Basic Marking Scenario